 Permanent Secretary in charge of information and communication:

-For further informations, please contact us at point-information-national-ville [at] univ-paris-est.fr.
+For further information, please contact us at point-information-national-ville [at] univ-paris-est.fr.

 For questions regarding fundings or calls for proposals, please use the following link.